Cincinnati vs. Tulane NCAA Football Odds, Plays and Insights | October 30, 2021

 Cincinnati Stats and Trends

-- Cincinnati has played seven games, with five wins against the spread.
+- In Cincinnati's seven games this year, it has five wins against the spread.

-- The Bearcats have covered the spread once this season when favored by 25 points or more (in three chances).
+- This season, the Bearcats have just one against the spread win in three games as a favorite of 26.5 points or more.

-- Cincinnati's games this year have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).
+- Cincinnati's games this year have eclipsed the over/under four times in seven opportunities (57.1%).

-- The Bearcats score 41.1 points per game, comparable to the 42.3 per outing the Green Wave allow.

 - Cincinnati is 3-0 against the spread and 3-0 overall in games when it scores more than 42.3 points.

-- In games that Cincinnati churns out more than 493.9 yards, the team is 2-0 against the spread and 2-0 overall.
+- Cincinnati is 2-0 against the spread and 2-0 overall when the team totals more than 493.9 yards.

-- The Bearcats have turned the ball over two more times (9 total) than the Green Wave have forced a turnover (7) this season.

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.